 If you’re wondering how to celebrate your engagement during these uncertain times, you’re not the only one.
-Couples who got engaged around 2020 deserve to celebrate this milestone safely with loved ones.
 Engagements are certainly something to commemorate, especially during times like these that make everyone evaluate what’s really important.
 So even if you can’t get together in person, there are plenty of creative ways to celebrate.

 Ahead, we’ve rounded up 10 ideas for how to celebrate your engagement without throwing a huge party.

 Have a Virtual Celebration

-Everything has gone virtual in the last year, and that includes parties.
+Everything has gone virtual recently, and that includes parties.
 In lieu of an in-person celebration, host a Zoom get-together for your closest family and friends to shower the happy couple with best wishes and toast to your upcoming wedding, whenever it’s safe to get together again.
 Keep it short and sweet—under an hour—and make sure everyone gets a chance to communicate their congratulations.

 If you really want to make a Zoom party special, send a gift to your guests' home before or after the virtual event.
 Champagne is always a good idea, but you can also send chocolate, tea, or your favorite dessert.